HanDDol/sirveillance/README.md

    .
 A/V are streamed with RTP/RTSP

 Prerequisite
- - libev will be used
+ - libev will be used for network engine

+Building instructions
+ - cmake .
+ - make